ljberrios/rootsage/README.md

 ## Acknowledgments

+Special thanks to:
+- Dr. Juan Solá Sloan for project advising and academic guidance
-Special thanks to the Engine-4 Foundation for their valuable support of this project through:
+- Engine-4 Foundation for their valuable support of this project through:
   - Hardware resources for development
   - Technical mentorship and guidance